So what is Cause Marketing?

 Offer Discounted Services to Friends and Family

 I did this when I first started my business.
-I only promoted it on Facebook, but knowing what I know know, I would have utilized my email list as well.
+I only promoted it on Facebook, but knowing what I know now, I would have utilized my email list as well.
 Tell all of your family and friends of your newest business venture.

 Do them a favor by offering a free service in return, ask for a review and to use them as a referral.
 This is a sure way to build your reference list and a review base to add to marketing material.
-Plus you will prove your value, so they will be that more likely to refer you to people they know….See how every one wins!
+Plus you will prove your value, so they will be that more likely to refer you to people they know….See how everyone wins!

 Reach out to local Real Estate agents